With better access to technology and fast broadband internet, some Aussies now prefer to live in country and coastal towns than in bigger cities.

 Access to fast and reliable broadband is key to the age of “e-change”.

-Having a reliable Internet connection is most important in providing access to health services (76%), being able to remain close to friends (68%), enabling access to leisure activities (67%), and having employment opportunities (65%).
+Having a reliable Internet connection is most important in providing access to health services (76%), being able to remain close to friends (68%), enabling access to leisure activities (67%), and having employment and career opportunities (65%).

 Lower commute time improves lifestyle satisfaction.